This is the white paper for the Classique – 6BM8/ECL82 SE – Stereo Audio Integrated Amplifier Kit.

 The B+ supply is aimed to be around 250VDC running at 40mA per channel.

-There is a feedback line coming from the secondary winding of the output transformer.
+There is a feedback line coming from the positive (hot) secondary winding of the output transformer.
 The feedback is being fed to the triode cathode through a 33K resistor with a 330 pico Farad capacitor in parallel.
+The combination of the resistor and the capacitor determines how much feedback is received as well as the low pass frequency.

 In between the triode and pentode sections, we have a 0.15 microFarad decoupling capacitor.
 Being in the middle of the two amplification stages, this capacitor plays a vital role in the circuit.
 We have chosen the Vishay 1822 Series capacitor as this has been our go-to capacitor for a number of years.